sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 Different cultures bring different takes on work relations to the table.
 Plus remote foreign employments run on a private agreement, _in lieu_ of a stricter CLA: this may lead some remote employee to think they are working as contractors.

 This is not the case: fiscal arrangement does not imply a temporary or loose releationship.
-Remote foreign workers are still considered Sparkfabrik employees and have the same privileges and duties of each other colleague.
+Remote foreign workers are still considered SparkFabrik employees and have the same privileges and duties of each other colleague.

 Given that, we invite remote foreign applicants to take a look at our take on [personal projects and work](/working-at-sparkfabrik/personal-projects.mdpersonal-projects).